medaimane/loufi-game-ia-java-project/README.md

 # loufi-game-ia-java-project

-Desktop application in Java :
+**!!Sorry, this repo code might be outdated!!** Desktop application in Java :
 Integration of path finding (or search strategy) algorithms (DFS, BFS and A *) to develop a game "loufi-game" whose principle will be to move a user agent to reach bonus boxes, the game ends if a mobile agent intercepts an agent user.

 # Tools

 Java, Eclipse, Git, Debian

-# Author
+# Creators

-Mohamed Aimane SKHAIRI
+Mohamed Aimane SKHAIRI skhairimedaimane@gmail.com

-# Contact

-skhairimedaimane@gmail.com

 # License